enchant97/frameworks_and_languages_module/technical_report.md

 - [TypeScript Static Type Checking](https://www.typescriptlang.org/docs/handbook/2/basic-types.html)

 ### Modules
 TypeScript has support for modules which allows a TypeScript file to import specific features from another TypeScript file.
 These files could be in the same project or from an external library.
-These modules can also be imported multiple times in different other modules.
+These modules can also be imported multiple times in other modules.

 ```ts
 // file: a.ts